TerminusEst13/cyberrunner/README.md

 ## MAPPER INFO

 If you want to have checkpoints in your map, use script 105.
-It is (or will be) defined like this:
+It is defined like this:

   script 105 (int mode, int index, int nextToBe)